zalando/postgres-operator/docs/administrator.md

 The operator logs reasons for a rolling update with the `info` level and a diff between the old and new StatefulSet specs with the `debug` level.
-To benefit from numerous escape characters in the latter log entry, view it in CLI with `echo -e`.
+To read the latter log entry with the escaped characters rendered, view it in CLI with `echo -e`.
 Note that the resultant message will contain some noise because the `PodTemplate` used by the operator is yet to be updated with the default values used internally in Kubernetes.